-The IND for REM-001 Therapy, IND 39,940, was filed in June 1992 with the FDA's Division of Oncology and Pulmonary Drug Products.
-On August 9, 2022, we announced that we had received a Study May Proceed letter from the FDA to begin our 15-patient study evaluating REM-001 PDT for the treatment of CMBC.
+On August 9, 2022, we announced that we received a Study May Proceed letter from the FDA to begin our 15-patient study evaluating REM-001 PDT for the treatment of CMBC.
+The FDA has granted us FTD for REM-001 in CMBC.